 Make sure you download the installer that's appropriate for your system.
 If you have a 32-bit Windows system, then download install.exe.
 But if you have a 64-bit Windows system, download install_64.exe.
 As soon as you have the installer on your Windows machine, double-click it to launch.

-That should bring up the JSCAPE MFT Server Setup Wizard's welcome screen.
+That should bring up the JSCAPE MFT Server software wizard's welcome screen.
 Click Next to proceed.

 Next up is the License Agreement.
 Go through the contents of that agreement.
 If everything looks good to you, select the option labeled "I accept the agreement" and then click the Next button.

 You'll then be prompted to enter the installation's destination directory.
 This is where all the server's files will be stored.
 Normally, the installation will be placed under the C:\Program Files\JSCAPE MFT Server directory.
 If you want it to be stored in another directory, just click the Browse button and browse to your desired directory.
 Once you're done, click the Next button.